croisen/bread-parser/README.md

 -   [x] Get pointers to the args of opts that have them
 -   [x] After parsing, create a help opt using the current settings
--   [ ] Be able to parse how the arguments are shown in the help section like the stuff shown below (what the hell am I doing)
+-   [ ] Be able to parse how the arguments are shown in the help section like the stuff shown below (seems like a bad idea so no)

 ```bash
 ./bread_parser_test --some-opt='{1, "some str", -2}'